melange-re/melange-re.github.io/docs/package-management.md

 ]
 ```

-To use the installed package, add the package name to the `dune` file under the `libraries` field.
+To use a library from the installed package, add the library name to the `dune` file under the `libraries` field.
 For example, if our project structure looks like:

 <pre class="text-ocaml"><code class="language-text hljs plaintext">project_name/
 ├── _opam